NHOrus/srwq-compilation/disc-2/episode-05.md

 Vindels eyes go wide.
 "The First and Only?
 Dammit, how are we to deal with their combined forces?"

 "Solidarity between the aliens can only be countered in one way: Solidarity between humans.
-We're going to have to...improve the terms of our alliance."
+We're going to have to... improve the terms of our alliance."

 "What do you mean?
 Are you saying you want to absorb the Shadow Mirrors fully?
 I won't allow that!!"

 "Please, Colonel, this is not a situation that requires an Idealistic approach.
 We'll both have to compromise.
 In the end, all I truly want is an Earth purged of alien influence.
 Whether that Earth is united or plunged into eternal war is irrelevant to me, so long as its an Earth of humanity..."
-Goddamn Sandwitches Fri 26 Mar 2010 21:33:39 No.4761309 Report
->>4761302
-Maybe, but he does not appear to be in this specific scene.

-We seem to be seeing things from Jamie's point of view due to our connection to him, with both of us being Anti-Psychodrivers.

-I am thinking that the the IoS ended up near a city, and it came under attack while they were there.
-Jamie, but I doubt Coop would just surrender, espcially after these chicks destroyed an awesome Yogurt shop.
-Haken Browning !zHe7DH816A Fri 26 Mar 2010 21:34:39 No.4761312 Report
->>4761308
-MOST OVER-ARCING ELSEWHERE EVER
-Goddamn Sandwitches Fri 26 Mar 2010 21:35:39 No.4761313 Report
-Quoted By: >>4761321
->>4761308
-Well, so my for my theory about these dreams...
-Sciencegar Sciencebolt Fri 26 Mar 2010 21:38:39 No.4761321 Report
-Quoted By: >>4761348
->>4761313

-The second one is a proper elsewhere, not a Anti-PD dream.
-Katina experiences the first as disembodied voices, the second is OOC knowledge only.

-Final Elsewhere coming in a moment.
-Goddamn Sandwitches Fri 26 Mar 2010 21:44:39 No.4761348 Report
-Quoted By: >>4761366 >>4761437
->>4761321

-Alright then so I was right about the dream then, cool...
-Assuming Katina remembers the dream, we should ask Akane about the Names "Kiva, and Argo Gulskii", and if she knows what the Shura are...
-Assuming she realizes something is strange about the dream that is.
-Haken Browning !zHe7DH816A Fri 26 Mar 2010 21:50:39 No.4761366 Report
-Quoted By: >>4761428
->>4761348
-On a side note, if Akane's recollection of "Kiva" winds up conjuring images of violin-obsessed NEETs fighting monsters made out of stained glass, I say we dump her ASAP.
-Sciencegar Sciencebolt Fri 26 Mar 2010 22:08:39 No.4761427 Report
-Quoted By: >>4761441 >>4761444 >>4761450 >>4761452 >>4761607 >>4762014
+---

-ANOTHER ELSEWHERE, BUT MUCH CLOSER
+####ANOTHER ELSEWHERE, BUT MUCH CLOSER

 Agent Hayato Jin walks past the busy crisis room, unconcerned by the drama of the Black Metal Man.
 It has been stopped before it reached Edo Intelligence, that was all that mattered.
 Jin had a more important job: Stopping a war.